Renner (surname)

 Renner is a surname of Germanic origin.
-It began as an occupational surname for messengers from the Old English, Middle English, or Middle High German word rennan, meaning "runner" or "to run".
+It began as an occupational surname for messengers from the Old English, Middle English, or Middle High German word rennan, meaning "runner" or "to run", or as a nickname with a similar origin.
 The surname has noted English, Dutch, and German origins, and can also be found in parts of France.
 It can also occur as a variant of the English surname Rayner and the German surname Reiner.

 Notable people with the surname include: